ros2/ros2_documentation/source/ROS-Framework/parameters/Working-with-parameters/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.rst

 .. note::

-  When a parameter file is used at node startup, all parameters, including the read-only ones, will be updated.
+  When a parameter file is used at node startup, all parameters are updated, including the read-only ones.

 Related content
 ---------------